benchmark-urbanism/cityseer-api/docs/vitepress/intro.md

 D.compute_stats_single(stats_key='valuations', stats_data_arr=mock_valuations_data[0])
 ```

-The data is aggregated and computed over the street network relative to the `Network_Layer` (i.e. street) nodes.
+The data is aggregated and computed over the street network relative to the `NetworkLayer` (i.e. street) nodes.
 The mixed-use, accessibility, and statistical aggregations can therefore be compared directly to centrality computations from the same locations, and can be correlated or otherwise compared.
-The outputs of the calculations are written to the corresponding node indices in the same `Network_Layer.metrics` dictionary used for centrality methods, and will be categorised by the respective keys and parameters.
+The outputs of the calculations are written to the corresponding node indices in the same `NetworkLayer.metrics` dictionary used for centrality methods, and will be categorised by the respective keys and parameters.

 ```python
 # access the data arrays at the respective keys, e.g.